Skip to main content

 Click the Student Preview link from the top right of the Navigation bar.

-7. Make your module available
+7. Make your module open (available) to students

 8. Tidy up by deleting or hiding content